rpglab/rpglab.github.io/misc/_posts/2021-12-13-Facilities.md

 <div class="smallhead mb-1" style="font-size:18px;">
       <p>
-This page introduces the facilities that the PRG Lab owns or has access to.
+This page introduces the facilities that the RPG Lab owns or has access to.
       </p>
 </div>